Updated: October 2022

 7. When would my employer be liable to compensate me if I developed PTSD whilst doing my job?

-Your employer must do whatever is reasonably practicable to ensure your health, safety, and welfare whilst you are at work.
-He owes you a duty of care, and should he fall down in that duty of care, he is being negligent.
+Your employer must do whatever is reasonably practicable to ensure your health, safety, and welfare while at work.
+They owe you a duty of care; should they fail in that duty of care, they are negligent.

-If you become involved in or witness a horrifying accident or incident at work due to your employer’s negligence, and it results in you developing Post Traumatic Stress Disorder, you may be able to bring a PTSD compensation claim against your employer.
+If you become involved in or witness a horrifying accident at work due to your employer’s negligence and you develop Post Traumatic Stress Disorder, you can bring a PTSD compensation claim against your employer.

-8. Your employer could be in breach of his duty of care to keep you safe if he fails to:
+8. Your employer could be in breach of their duty of care to keep you safe if they fail to:

-c) explain to you how the risk will be controlled and the person who will be responsible for controlling the risk
+- c) explain how the risk will be controlled and who is responsible for controlling it

 9. How would I prove I got PTSD from an accident at work?

 You need to be aware of the symptoms of PTSD.
-We have already described the many symptoms that could indicate you may have PTSD from experiencing a terrible event at work.
 If you experience any of the symptoms outlined, your first call should be to your GP.

-If your GP thinks you may be suffering from post-traumatic stress disorder, he or she will refer you to a consultant psychiatrist or psychologist, who will conduct a mental health assessment.
+If your GP believes you are suffering from post-traumatic stress disorder, they will refer you to a consultant psychiatrist or psychologist to conduct a mental health assessment.

 The assessment will focus on your: